 - Robert Sterling and Anne Jeffreys were married in real life.

 Robert Sterling and Anne Jeffreys were married in 1951 and had three sons.
-In addition to the Topper TV series, the duo starred in the television show Love That Jill.
+In addition to the Topper TV series, the duo starred in the short-lived television comedy called Love That Jill.
 They remained together until Robert Sterling’s death in 2006 at age 88.

 Sponsored by Camel Cigarettes